 Sheet size: The site improvement plan and the coversheet shall be prepared on a maximum size sheet measuring 24 inches by 36 inches, drawn to scale showing the areas affected by the amendment.
 The sheet must clearly show the change "clouded" and clearly delineate the area and scope of the work to be done.

 The application must include the following:

-Exhibit A - Proposed Administrative Code Section DRAFT
+EXHIBIT A - Proposed Administrative Code Amendment DRAFT Text underlined is new text.

 Text underlined is new text to be added